 Justification of Red List Category

-This species qualifies as Critically Endangered owing to its extremely small breeding range and a projected extremely rapid population decline over three generations (70 years).
+This species qualifies as Critically Endangered owing to a projected extremely rapid population decline over three generations (70 years).
 Modelled population declines are a consequence of very low adult survival owing to incidental mortality in longline fisheries, compounded by low fledging success caused by predation of chicks by introduced mice.

 Breeding populations are essentially restricted to Gough Island, with 2-3 pairs nesting intermittently on Inaccessible Island (McClelland et al. 2016).
-The annual breeding population is currently estimated to be 1,250-1,750 pairs annually (Royal Society for the Protection of Birds and University of Cape Town unpubl. data), equivalent to a total population of 5200-7300 individuals for this biennially breeding species (RSPB and UCT unpubl. data).
+The annual breeding population is currently estimated to be 1,250-1,750 pairs annually (RSPB and UCT unpubl. data), equivalent to a total population of 5200-7300 individuals for this biennially breeding species (RSPB and UCT unpubl. data).
 This roughly equates to 3,400-4,800 mature individuals.

 Recent counts suggest that the population on Gough has decreased by 28% over 46 years, and at 3-5% annually between 2000 and 2016 (Cuthbert et al. 2014, RSPB and UCT unpubl. data), which is in line with population modelling predicting annual rates of decline of 2.9-5.3% (Ryan et al. 2001, Wanless et al. 2009).
 More recent population modelling, conducted over three generations since 1980, suggests a decline equivalent to a 96% reduction in population size over three generations, since declines began (BirdLife International unpubl. data).
 The rate of on-going decline is therefore placed here in the band 80-100% over three generations (86 years).

-On Inaccessible Island, its decline was probably due to predation by feral pigs (now absent) and humans (Fraser et al. 1988, Ryan et al. 1990).
+Interaction with longline fisheries represents a major threat, with a high proportion of bycatch in southern Brazilian water being of this species (Neves et al. 2000, Olmos et al. 2000), including birds banded at Gough (Croxall and Gales 1998, J. Cooper in litt.
+1999).
+It has been estimated that c.
+500 individuals of this species are killed every year by longliners (Goren and Ryan 2010).
+Satellite tracking of breeding birds indicates considerable overlap between bird distribution and areas of longline fishing (Cuthbert et al. 2005).
+A study of great albatross bycatch from Uruguayan and Japanese longline fisheries in the south-west Atlantic off Uruguay found most Tristan Albatross bycatch occurred between September and November in pelagic waters where many other fleets operate (Jiménez et al. 2014).On-land threats include predation by introduced species.
+On Inaccessible Island, population decline was probably due to predation by rats, feral pigs (now absent) and humans (Fraser et al. 1988, Ryan et al. 1990).
 The failure to recover is unclear, but may be because young birds become entangled in thick vegetation (Ryan et al. 1990, P. G. Ryan in litt.
 1999), or there is a high mortality in long-line fisheries.
 On Tristan, its extirpation was probably the result of human exploitation (Hagen 1952), although predation by rats (and possibly mice) may have been a factor (Fraser et al. 1988).
-On Gough, predation by the introduced house mouse Mus musculus causes very low breeding success and alone is sufficient to drive a population decline of over 50% over three generations (Cuthbert et al. 2003, Cuthbert and Hilton 2004, Wanless et al. 2007, Davies et al. 2015).
-Mouse attacks on chicks peaked in May-June at the start of the austral winter.
-All predation took place at night, usually 1-2 mice were recorded attacking the chick, with death occurring 3.9 ±1.2 days after the first attack (Davies et al. 2015).
+At present, the greatest risk is posed by house mice Mus musculus, which causes very low breeding success on Gough and alone is sufficient to drive a population decline of over 50% over three generations (Cuthbert et al. 2003, Cuthbert and Hilton 2004, Wanless et al. 2007, Davies et al. 2015).
+Mouse attacks on chicks peaked in May-June at the start of the austral winter and all predation took place at night, normally 1-2 mice were recorded attacking the chick, with death occurring 3.9 ±1.2 days after the first attack (Davies et al. 2015).
 An additional threat on Gough is peat slips caused by storms burying and killing nestlings and adults, although this is probably a very rare event (Ryan 1993).

 Conservation Actions Underway